akshitchandola99/framework/README.md

 # framework
-This is the repository for my complete Automation framework
+This is the repository for my Automation Framework